About my writings

-Richard Farquharson (born 1959) is an author residing in Bedfordshire, England.
-His writings include two published books, "Musings from Maulden" and "More Musings from Maulden" - both of which draw on observations and religious reflections from his personal experiences and travels - and other writings such as short stories, poetry, haiku, articles etc.
+My writings include two published books, "Musings from Maulden" and "More Musings from Maulden" - both of which draw on observations and religious reflections from my personal experiences and travels - and other writings such as short stories, poetry, haiku, articles etc.

-Richard was born in Hampshire where he lived and worked until 1979 before moving to West Glamorgan and then to London.
-He settled in Bedfordshire in 1984 and was Confirmed in St Albans Cathedral in 1986.
-Between 2007 and 2015 he worked in a Diocesan Registry serving a number of Church of England Dioceses.
+I was born in Hampshire where I lived and worked until 1979, before moving to West Glamorgan and then, in 1981, to London.
+In 1984 I moved to Bedfordshire, where I lived for 34 years before moving to Cambridgeshire in 2018.
+I was Confirmed in St Albans Cathedral in 1986 and, amongst my other jobs, between 2007 and 2015 I worked in a Diocesan Registry serving a number of Church of England Dioceses.

-Incorporating references to his home village of Maulden in Bedfordshire, surrounding locations and places further away, the two books are descriptive works covering a variety of topics, particularly God as deity, the Church of England, Anglican Religious Communities and the natural world.
+Incorporating references to my then home village of Maulden in Bedfordshire, surrounding locations and places further away, the two books are descriptive works covering a variety of topics, particularly God as deity, the Church of England, Anglican Religious Communities and the natural world.

-One of Richard's poems "Miracles Beyond" was chosen by United Press (in April 2016) for inclusion in a book of religious poetry called Aspects of Faith, whilst Richard's poem "Our Glorious Monarch" was also chosen by United Press (in May 2016) for inclusion in a compilation of poetry called "Our Glorious Monarch".
+One of my poems "Miracles Beyond" was chosen by United Press (in April 2016) for inclusion in a book of religious poetry called Aspects of Faith, whilst my poem "Our Glorious Monarch" was also chosen by United Press (in May 2016) for inclusion in a compilation of poetry called "Our Glorious Monarch".

-Richard may be contacted by e-mail here.
-He is available to give talks about his books or aspects therefrom (particularly about Anglican Religious Communities) and for interviews.
+I may be contacted by e-mail here and am available to give talks about my writings or aspects therefrom (particularly about Anglican Religious Communities) and for interviews.